Social Worker of the Year Award

 Past award recipients have represented both small and large as well as international institutions.

-We offer our congratulations to the following APOSW members awarded as Social Worker of the Year
+• We offer our congratulations to the following APOSW members awarded as Social Worker of the Year or other outstanding awards

 The APOSW Board of Directors is comprised of professionals in the field of pediatric oncology social work who volunteer their time and efforts towards the mission of our organization.
 We recognize those who have served on the Board of Directors.